The following tests can help diagnose aplastic anemia:

 - Research your disease.
 The more you know, the better prepared you'll be to make treatment decisions.

 - Be vocal.
-Don't be afraid to express any concerns you have to your doctor or any other health care professional treating you.
+Don't be afraid to express your concerns to your doctor or other health care professionals treating you.

 - Seek support.
 Ask family and friends for emotional support.
 Ask them to consider becoming blood donors or bone marrow donors.
-Consider joining an aplastic anemia support group.
-It may be helpful to talk to others coping with the disease.
-Ask your doctor if he or she knows of any local support groups, or contact the Aplastic Anemia & MDS International Foundation.
+It might help to talk to others coping with the disease.
+Ask your doctor if he or she knows of local support groups, or contact the Aplastic Anemia and MDS International Foundation.
 It offers a peer support network and can be reached at 800-747-2820.

 - Take care of yourself.
 Proper nutrition and sleep are important to optimize blood production.

 Start by making an appointment with your primary care doctor.
 He or she might then refer you to a doctor who specializes in treating blood disorders (hematologist).
 If aplastic anemia comes on suddenly, your treatment might begin in the emergency room.

 Here's some information to help you get ready for your appointment.